abichu3812/abichu3812/README.md

 Hi 👋, I’m **Abeb Minale** — a passionate **full-stack developer** from **Ethiopia**.
-I enjoy building web and mobile apps and I'm currently learning **Flutter**.
+I enjoy building web and mobile apps.

 ## 🔭 What I work with
 Ask me about: